Vehicle registration plates of the Northern Territory

 NT plates have six numbers in ochre on a white background, with the slogan "Northern Territory: Outback Australia".
 Motorcycle plates have five numbers.
 There doesn't seem to be a noticeable system to plate series, as numbers of all types appear on both halves of the plate.

 NTG (Northern Territory Government) 800-000 to 899-999 and Cycles 80-000 to 85-999, has the NTG embossed at the left hand side of a standard plate, while NTG was embossed on top of motorcycle plates.
 MO 8.000 series was also issued to Darwin Buses but has since been deregistered as these services were privatised.
-It continues to be issued as a standalone numeric allocation after 2011 when the general series moved to alpha numeric.
+It continues to be issued as a standalone numeric allocation after 2011 when the general series moved to alphanumeric.

 In 1987, the embossing has changed following a change of manufacturer into a non-standard embossing.

 The same year, motorcycles and trailers plates were modified to accommodate registration labels to be displayed in a box below the T letter for trailers and at the right hand side for motorcycles.
 It happened for a while before the change of manufacturer.

-In the 1990s MVR started offering custom, or combination of alpha numerics personalised in Ochre-white base, Black-white base and black-yellow base, with slogan options N.T. - OUTBACK AUSTRALIA or N.T. - NATURE TERRITORY - or N.T. at the top.
+In the 1990s MVR started offering custom, or combination of alphanumerics personalised in Ochre-white base, Black-white base and black-yellow base, with slogan options N.T. - OUTBACK AUSTRALIA or N.T. - NATURE TERRITORY - or N.T. at the top.

 In 1998, Vehicle general series reverted to the Australian standard embossing used before 1987.

 Trailer plates used the Tnn-nnn format up it was exhausted in 1998 after which Ta-nnnn was implemented.
 This was previously on a black on yellow base until 1979 when the current ochre on white slogan plates were introduced.

 In the early 2000s slimline plates were introduced on personalised /custom or general series via remakes only.

 By August 2008 it was reported both motorcycles and general series have reached the 9's and a new system was being looked into to replace the current system.
 It was reported that the MVR in the NT is looking at n-a-nnnn or aa-nnnn or the NSW aa-nn-aa format to replace it.
-It is expected to occur near the end of 2010.
+It was expected to occur near the end of 2010.

 As of 23 October 2009, the NT Government announced the chosen new plate format Ca-nn-aa.
-It will also replace the all numeric motorcycle series with alpha numeric series.
+It will also replace the all numeric motorcycle series with alphanumeric series.
 The new series was unveiled in January 2011.
 It became available for issue in June 2011, with the same ochre on reflective white base and slogan slightly modified to show as NT OUTBACK AUSTRALIA without dash and full stops.